 The oral clearance of quetiapine is reduced by approximately 25% in patients with renal or hepatic impairment.
-Quetiapine is extensively metabolised by the liver, and therefore should be used with caution in patients with known hepatic impairment.
+Quetiapine is extensively metabolized by the liver.
+Therefore, SEROQUEL XR should be used with caution in patients with known hepatic impairment.

-Patients with renal or hepatic impairment should be started on SEROQUEL 25 mg/day.
-The dose should be increased daily, in increments of 25 to 50 mg, to an effective dose.
+Patients with hepatic or renal impairment should be started on 50 mg/day.
+The dose should be increased in increments of 50 mg/day to an effective dose, depending on the clinical response and tolerability of the individual patient.